tinyvmi/tinyvmi-blog-hugo/content/post/w13-final.md

 ### Permissions of Accessing Other VM's Memory

 To introspect a VM's memory from another guest VM, the first thing is to get permissions from the Xen hypervisor.
 By default, memory pages of each VM are strictly isolated with each other -- they are not allowed to access the memory pages of other VMs.
-However, Xen hypervisor allow programmers to open communication channels between two VMs, either by grant page tables or event channels.
-LibVMI uses grant page tables to remap memory pages from target VM to its own memory space.
-The permission of granting page tables between VMs are controlled by Xen Security Module (XSM).
+Although Xen hypervisor allow programmers to share memory pages between two VMs by grant tables, it requires the target VM to explicitly `offer` the page for sharing.
+Since entire target VM is not trusted and no changes should be made to the target VM.
+LibVMI uses foreign memory mapping hypercalls to remap memory pages from target VM to its own memory space.
+The permission of mapping a foreign page (target VM's page) to its own address space for a guest VM (or Dom0) are controlled by Xen Security Module (XSM).

 [Xen Security Module](https://wiki.xenproject.org/wiki/Xen_Security_Modules_:_XSM-FLASK) (XSM) uses FLASK policies as in SELinux, to enforce Mandatory Access Control(MAC) between different domains.
 Each permission is default to be denied unless explicitly being allowed in the policy.
 Permissions are granted according to multiple categries the guest domain belongs to, such as the types, roles, users, and attributes of the guest domain [more](https://wiki.xenproject.org/wiki/Xen_Security_Modules_:_XSM-FLASK#Types.2C_roles.2C_users_and_attributes).